Ivan Medvid

 Ivan Medvid (born 13 October 1977) is a Bosnian retired footballer who played as a defender.
+He is the current manager of Croatian third-tier outfit Junak Sinj.

 Club career

 Medvid previously played for NK Slaven Belupo in the Croatian Prva HNL, as well as for NK Posušje, South Korean club Pohang Steelers, NK Široki Brijeg, Šibenik, Dugopolje, Junak Sinj and Konavljanin.

 International career

 He made his debut for Bosnia and Herzegovina in a February 2001 friendly match against Hungary and has earned a total of 5 caps, scoring no goals.
 His final international was a February 2005 friendly against Iran.

+Managerial career

+Medvid succeeded Dean Računica as manager of Junak Sinj in June 2014.
+He was appointed as interim again in August 2022 after the resignation of Mirko Labrović.